tyagisarthak13/chai-backend/readme.md

 => Environment variables in Node are used to store sensitive data such as passwords, API credentials, and other information that should not be written directly in code.

 => devDependencies are the packages a developer needs during development.
-These dependencies may be needed at some point during the development process, but not during execution.
+These dependencies may be needed at some point during the development process, but not during production/execution.

 =>Below are the files that contain actual programming & business logic.
 In production, it is recommended that these files & folders be created within a folder named src ( source) for segregation of files.